SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch13:file_i_o_buffering.md

    }
    ```

-   In the above program, we use a buffer of size `1024`, we can try different
+   In the above program, we use a buffer of size `1024` (`BUF_SIZE`), we can try
-   values to measure the time consumed to copy a big file:
+   different values to measure the time consumed to copy a big file:

-   Here we have two executables with bufsize of `1 bytes` and `1024 bytes`
+   Here we have two executables with bufsize set to `1 bytes` and `1024 bytes`
-   respectively, and we try to copy `log` using these two binaries:
+   respectively, and we try to copy `log` (20MB) using these two binaries:

    ```shell
    $ l